-\textbf{Quantization of VSSM.} As a common practice in quantization, the weights and activations used in computation units are mapped to a uniform discretized sequence by the quantizer:
+\textbf{Quantization of VSSM.} As a common practice in quantization, the weights and activations used in the computation units are mapped to a uniform discrete set, namely,

-where $Q(\textbf{x}, \alpha, \beta)$ represents the quantized weights or activations in low bit-width, and $X$ is the input tensor in floating-point format.
-The function $\operatorname{clip}(x) = max(min(x, 2^{n-1} - 1), -2^{n-1})$ ensures that values are constrained within the representable range of $n$-bit integers before rounding. $\alpha$ is the scaling factor, which determines how the range of $X$ is mapped to the rounding range between $-2^{n-1}$ and $2^{n-1} - 1$. $\beta$ is the shifting factor that adjusts the zero-point alignment, affecting the distribution of quantization range. \\ \textbf{Limitation.} Existing low-bit quantization architectures face significant limitations when applied to SSM for image restoration tasks.
-(1) While learnable parameters such as $alpha$ and $beta$ enable per-operator dynamic adjustment of quantization ranges, they still provide a fixed range for each operator, lacking adaptability to varying input images.
-This rigidity leads to substantial information loss, particularly in the presence of outlier activations, which are common in SSM.
-(2) Conventional static rounding mechanisms introduce discretization errors and gradient mismatch during backpropagation, which degrade the fine-grained details of the restored images.
-These errors accumulate during the quantization process, ultimately impairing the SSM's ability to accurately represent intricate details, a critical aspect of high-quality image restoration.
-These limitations highlight the need for more adaptive and flexible quantization strategies tailored to the unique characteristics of SSM in visual tasks.
+where $Q(\textbf{x}, \alpha, \beta)$ represents the quantized weights or activations with low bitwidth, and $x$ is the input tensor in floating-point format.
+The function $\operatorname{clip}(x) = \max(\min(x, 2^{n-1} - 1), -2^{n-1})$ ensures that the values are limited to the representable range of $n$-bit integers before rounding. $\alpha$ is the scaling factor that determines how the range of $X$ is mapped to the rounding range between $-2^{n-1}$ and $2^{n-1} - 1$. $\beta$ is the shifting factor that adjusts the zero-point alignment, affecting the distribution of the quantization range.